Greenpeace International’s Legal Unit consists of a team of specialised lawyers that provide independent legal advice on:

 “Lawyers can and do make a difference in campaigns to protect the planet.
 We advocate for fundamental rights including freedom of expression, access to information and the right to peaceful protest.
 We use strategic litigation to enforce environmental laws and hold both governments and corporations to account.
 We remind lawmakers of the legitimacy of environmental interests and the right to seek access to environmental justice.”

-– Jasper Teulings, General Counsel, Greenpeace International.
+– Jasper Teulings, former General Counsel, Greenpeace International.

-Greenpeace offices are key players in proactive litigation worldwide to respond to environmental problems and human rights harms.
+Greenpeace’s global network of independent national and regional organisations are key players in proactive litigation worldwide to respond to environmental problems and human rights harms.

 People v Arctic Oil:

 In 2016, Greenpeace Nordic partnered with Nature and Youth to file a legal case against the Norwegian Ministry of Petroleum and Energy.
 They invoked the Norwegian Constitution, international human rights and environmental law, climate science and the Paris Agreement in challenging the government’s decision to license new oil and gas drilling in the Arctic.
 The seniors group, Grandparents Climate Action, led by a former Norwegian Supreme Court Justice and Friends of the Earth Norway have joined as intervenors.